 This list consolidates the 35 Best Historically Black Colleges and Universities in the country.
 Each of these HBCUs is recognized for its top features and demonstrates academic quality!
 Learn more about them and select the best match for you.

-Previously named as the Atlanta Baptist Female Seminary in 1881, their name was changed to Spelman College in 1924.
-This school is a pioneer and a global leader in female education for African descent.
-Currently, diverse students coming from 43 states of America and ten other countries in the world have enrolled in various excellent programs of the school.
-They are known for their efforts of women empowerment, honing skills of the students to contribute and impact social changes through service.
+Currently, diverse students coming from 43 states of America and ten other countries in the world have enrolled in various excellent programs at the school.
+They are known for their efforts of women empowerment, honing the skills of the students to contribute and impact social changes through service.

 At Spelman college, 81% of their students receive need-based financial assistance.
 Their average scholarship or grant award amounts to $14,611.
 Spelman boasts its high percentage of graduation rate, which is currently at 76%.
 This Liberal Arts and Sciences school also features outstanding access to and engagement with a strong global network.